danielbjerk/elevator_otp/README.md

 Then the project may be compiled with `iex -S mix` and ran and started by running the function `ElevatorOTP.start(n, 15657 + y, debug (true/false))` where `y` is equal to `n` if running all simulators on the same PC or `0` elsewise.

+The "main" elevator functionality is tied to starting the Supervisor in ElevatorOTP.application.

 Unspecified behaviour
 ---------------------